Reconstructing the star formation rate for compact binary populations with the Einstein telescope

-For each of the three mock populations the reconstruction of SFR as a function of redshift is independent of the assumed time delay distribution, almost throughout the redshift range.
+For each of the three mock populations, the reconstruction of SFR as a function of redshift is independent of the assumed time-delay distribution throughout almost the entire redshift range.
 The comparison of the reconstructed SFR with the true SFR using KL divergence shows that ${\rm RE} < 1$ from nearly the termination redshift up to $z \sim 14$.
-In a few redshift bins, ${\rm RE} > 1$ due to the fact that the assumed time delay distribution is not the exact representation of the true time delay distributions of these mock populations.
-It should be noted that the assumed time delay distributions in this analysis do not correctly model the longer time delay distribution $t_{\rm del} >8$ Gyr.
+In a few redshift bins, ${\rm RE} > 1$ due to the fact that the assumed time-delay distributions are not exact representations of the true time-delay distributions of these mock populations.
+It should be noted that the assumed time-delay distributions in this analysis do not correctly model the longer time-delay distribution $t_{\rm del} >8$ Gyr.
 This is evident in the case of Mock 2 in Figure \ref{fig:sfr_100_ideal}.
-It is crucial to have a better model for long time delay distribution for accurately estimating the termination redshift of SFR.
-For Mock 1 and Mock 2 the true values of termination redshifts (which we define as the redshift where the SFR 1\% of it's peak value), are $\sim 3.2$ and $\sim 5.3$.
-The errors in the estimate of the termination redshifts due to incorrect modelling of tail of the time delay distribution is $\Delta z/z \lesssim 7\%$ and $\Delta z/z \lesssim 32\%$ for Mock 1 and Mock 2 respectively.
+While it is crucial to have a better model for long time-delay distribution in order to accurately estimate the termination redshift of the SFR, accurate information about the minimum time delay $t_{\rm del, min}$ is essential in order to estimate the SFR at redshifts beyond $z \sim 14$.
+For Mock 1 and Mock 2, the true values of the termination redshift (which we define as the redshift where the SFR is 1\% of its peak value) are $\sim 3.2$ and $\sim 5.3$.
+As seen from Figure \ref{fig:sfr_ideal}, the errors on the estimates of the termination redshifts due to incorrect modelling of the tail of the time-delay distribution are $\Delta z/z \lesssim 7\%$ and $\Delta z/z \lesssim 32\%$ for Mock 1 and Mock 2, respectively.

-In case of reconstruction of SFR for Mock 3 shown in Figure \ref{fig:sfr_mixed_ideal}, an important point to note that the estimated SFR is a rate weighted SFR, so $\rm SFR^{'} \neq SFRL+ SFR3$.
+Regarding the reconstruction of the SFR for Mock 3 shown in Figure \ref{fig:sfr_mixed_ideal}, an important point to note is that the estimated SFR is a rate-weighted SFR, and so $\rm SFR^{'} \neq SFRL+ SFR3$.